-In April 2021, we entered into a Research Subaward Agreement with UCSF, whereby up to \$5.0 million in allowable costs are reimbursable for clinical and manufacturing activities related to zotatifin for the treatment of COVID-19 under the DARPA grant.
-Under the terms of Research Subaward Agreement, we are obligated to provide financial and technical reports to UCSF on a periodic basis.
+In April 2021, we entered into a Research Subaward Agreement with UCSF (the "Subaward Agreement"), whereby up to \$5.0 million in allowable costs were reimbursable for clinical and manufacturing activities related to zotatifin for the treatment of COVID-19.
+Under the terms of Subaward Agreement, we were obligated to provide financial and technical reports to UCSF on a periodic basis.
+We have exhausted the full \$5.0 million of allowable costs under the Subaward Agreement as of December 31, 2022.